mishakb/ISiTGR/README.md

 The description of the formalism and its implementation in the CMB code, the Integrated Sachs-Wolfe (ISW) effect, and the 3x2 point statistics as well as examples of application to current data sets, can be found in the latest paper on the arXiv.
 A more technical description of the implementation can be found in the documentation provided in this repository.

 ## Installation
-The corresponding versio of ISiTGR was built based on the CosmoMC July 2018 version.
+The corresponding version of ISiTGR was built based on the CosmoMC July 2018 version.
 To install the GitHub version of ISiTGR you can run the following steps in your terminal :

 ```sh
 $ git clone https://github.com/mishakb/ISiTGR